wasd9813/homework-0/README.md

 ## Brief self-introduction [max 500 words]

+hi!I'm YONG-TENG LU.

 ## Why Computer Vision? [max 500 words]

+For fun!

 ## What do you want to achieve in the course? [max 500 words]

+Computer Vision!!

 ## Due Date: Sept.
 28, 2018
+		Um...sorry about that